rushilma/focs/2-hardness.typ

   $
 ]

+meow

 // Linear case
 With this, we can show strong low degree hardness for low coordinate degree algorithms at linear energy levels $E=Theta(N)$.
 As before, this corresponds to hardness at the statistically optimal energy regime, but now applies to an extremely broad category of algorithms.

-Finally, combining the ideas behind @thrm_sldh_poly_sublinear and our conditional landscape obstruction for $(1-epsilon)$-resampled Normal random variables, we can show hardness for algorithms with low coordinate degree at sublinear energy levels, ranging from $log^2 N << E << N$.
+// Finally, combining the ideas behind @thrm_sldh_ldp_sublinear and our conditional landscape obstruction for $(1-epsilon)$-resampled Normal random variables, we can show hardness for algorithms with low coordinate degree at sublinear energy levels, ranging from $log^2 N << E << N$.
-Here we have to increase our lower bound to $log^2 N$ as opposed to $log N$ from @thrm_sldh_poly_sublinear, to address the requirement that $epsilon=omega(1 slash N)$, but this still enables us to "close" the statistical-to-computational gap by proving hardness in this range.
+// Here we have to increase our lower bound to $log^2 N$ as opposed to $log N$ from @thrm_sldh_ldp_sublinear, to address the requirement that $epsilon=omega(1 slash N)$, but this still enables us to "close" the statistical-to-computational gap by proving hardness in this range.
 Note also that our method also allows us to derive a clear tradeoff between solution energy and algorithm degree.

 #remark[Tightness of Coordinate Degree Bounds][